PINTO0309/OpenVINO-YoloV3/cpp/README.md

 Options:

     -h                        Print a usage message.
     -i "<path>"               Required.
-Path to a video file (specify "cam" to work with camera).
+Path to a video file (specify "cam0" to work with camera).
     -m "<path>"               Required.
 Path to an .xml file with a trained model.
       -l "<absolute_path>"    Optional.
 Required for CPU custom layers.Absolute path to a shared library with the layers implementation.
           Or